Dickyne History, Family Crest & Coats of Arms

-England after the Norman Conquest of 1066.
+Dickyne is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
 The name Dickyne comes from the Norman baptismal name which means the son of Diccon, which is a diminution of the parent name, Richard.
-CITATION[CLOSE]

 Early Origins of the Dickyne family